Updated: May 10

 Here are some internal resources identified through research.

 The ability to work with difficult thoughts and emotions.
-People who have mindfulness practices have been shown to manage adversity better, in part because mindfulness helps us be with our thoughts and emotions.
+People who have mindfulness practices have been shown to manage adversity better, in part because mindfulness helps us be with our emotions and it also helps us develop a gap between having a thought and responding to it.

 Having a mindset of optimism, meaning that you see setbacks as temporary and changeable, not as fixed and permanent.
-That you see that you have some agency to act in the situation.
+You realize you have some agency to act in the situation.

 Seeing that your life has purpose and meaning.
 People who are involved in activities that are meaningful to them, or activities that they see make a difference in the lives of others, can be more resilient.